HL7/phd/input/pagecontent/DIMtoFHIRMapping.md

 This implementation guide specifies a structure definition profile that applies to all Multiple Boolean Observation measurements.

 ## List of supported Observation Types
 The IEEE 11073-10206 ACOM specification and the Bluetooth SIG GHS specifications require a compliant device to publish the list of supported observation types.
-This list of observation types can be mapped to a set of [PhdDeviceMetric resources](StructureDefinition-PhdDeviceMetric.html).
-The GHS specifications also support an optional Observation Schedule descriptor.
-The information in this descriptor can be mapped to the DeviceMetric.measurementPeriod.
+This list of observation types can be mapped to a set of [PhdDeviceMetric resources](StructureDefinition-PhdDeviceMetric.html), one DeviceMetric per supported observation type or sensor metric.

+GHS may also provide optional Observation Schedule descriptors.
+Each schedule descriptor applies to exactly one observation type, identified by its MDC code, and is mapped to the `DeviceMetric.measurementFrequency` of the DeviceMetric for that observation type.